 Since the GDST ATB is one employer, certain checks do not need to be repeated if an employee transfers from one GDST academy to another (this is not the case however between a GDST academy and a GDST fee paying school, or between an academy and Trust Office).
-In such cases the employment file of the member of staff should be transferred securely to the academy, including all evidence of pre-employment checks.
+If a transfer takes place the employment file of the member of staff should be sent securely to the academy, including all evidence of pre-employment checks.
 Dates on the SCR can also be transferred, but a note should be added to explain those dates which will therefore appear out of line with the start date of the new post.